hayahas/Reading-Notes/README_CLASS08.md

 1- Are there any projects that you’ve built during your time at Code Fellows (or prior) which could benefit from applying the Rule of Three to DRY up your code?

-- Well no i dont think so
+- Last week projects yes

 ---